Burim Myftiu

-Burim Myftiu (born September 22, 1961) is an Albanian American contemporary photographer.
+Burim Myftiu (born 1961) is an Albanian-American contemporary photographer.

 Early life

 Myftiu was born in Prizren, Yugoslavia (in today's Kosovo).

 Career

 Burim Myftiu holds a Master's Degree in Visual Arts.
+He began photographing in the early 1980s.
 He initially studied Linguistics at the University of Prishtina.
-His passion for photography started in early 1980s.
-Later he specialized Commercial Photography in New York City.
+Later he specialized in commercial photography in New York City.
 In 2003, he founded PACK (Photo Arts Collective of Kosovo).
-Myftiu is the founder and director the International Documentary and Short Film Festival - Dokufest.
+Myftiu is co-founder and director of Dokufest (International Documentary and Short Film Festival).
 He is the curator of the International Photography Exhibition, "Gjon Mili Prize", at the National Art Gallery in Pristina, Kosovo.

-Myftiu has participated in juries of film festivals and photography contests.
-Additionally, he is a founder of Kosova Images Photo Agency, and has served as a regional liaison officer of the Fédération Internationale de l'Art Photographique (FIAP).
-He was appointed a Cultural Ambassador for European Commission in 2016 He is a member of the New Haven Arts Council in Connecticut.
+He is a founder of Kosova Images Photo Agency, and has served as a regional liaison officer of the Fédération Internationale de l'Art Photographique (FIAP).
+He was appointed a Cultural Ambassador for the European Commission in 2016.
+He is a member of the New Haven Arts Council in Connecticut.

-"Missing", "Broken Dreams" and "Trance" are some of the long term projects he is working on.
 Presently, he teaches photography, doing editorial and curatorial work.

-Myftiu resides and works in Connecticut, USA.
+Myftiu lives and works in Connecticut, USA.